What is PMOS (Polyendocrine Metabolic Ovarian Syndrome)?

 This is a loaded suggestion, as we know it’s hard for people with chronic pain conditions to feel entitled to rest.
 However, we are just here to gently remind you that you deserve rest whenever YOU feel you need it and only you.
 Quality rest and sleep help regulate cortisol levels to balance your hormones.
 With a condition that impacts so many areas of your health, in addition to all the amazing things you are accomplishing in your life and community, your rest is vital to your health and to your community.

-So whether you have PCOS, are in the process of getting diagnosed, or just trying to educate yourself on chronic conditions, give and find support where you can because you are so worth it.
+So whether you have PMOS, are in the process of getting diagnosed, or just trying to educate yourself on chronic conditions, give and find support where you can because you are so worth it.

 Previous Article All Articles Next Article